Body Dysmorphia Weight Loss: How to Know if you Have Body Dysmorphia

 There are a few key signs and symptoms to look for if you think you may have body dysmorphia:

 • Preoccupation with body image: This can manifest as constantly thinking about your body and how you look.
-It can also manifest as avoidance of social situations because you are afraid people will judge you based on your appearance.
+It can also manifest as avoidance of social situations for fear that people will judge your appearance.

-• Criticizing your body: If you are constantly picking yourself apart in your mind and criticizing your body, this can be a sign that you have body dysmorphia.
+• Criticizing your body: Constantly picking yourself apart in your mind and criticizing your body.

-• Difficulty accepting compliments: If you have a hard time accepting compliments from others, it may be because you don’t believe them.
+• Difficulty accepting compliments: You struggle to accept compliments because you don’t think highly of yourself.
 This is common in people with body dysmorphia, as they often only see their body’s negative aspects, not the positive.

 How can you prevent or treat body dysmorphia weight loss?

-There are a few things that you can do to prevent or treat body dysmorphia weight loss:
+There are a few things that you can do to prevent or manage body dysmorphia weight loss:

-• Talk to a mental health professional: If you are struggling with body dysmorphia, talking to a mental health professional can be very helpful.
+• Talk to a mental health professional: If you are struggling with body dysmorphia, talking to a mental health professional can help.
 They can help you understand your thoughts and feelings about your body and work with you to develop a healthy body image.

-• Challenge your negative thoughts: If you find yourself thinking negative things about your body, try to challenge those thoughts.
+• Challenge your illogical thoughts: If you find yourself thinking illogical things about your body, try to challenge those thoughts.
 For example, if you are thinking, “I’m so fat,” try to counter that thought with something like, “I’m not fat, I’m just right.”

 What challenges and risks are associated with body dysmorphia weight loss?